fayez-nazzal/mouse_position/README.md

 # Mouse Position

 A simple crate to get the mouse position in a cross platform way.
-It uses the winapi crate to get the mouse position on windows, x11-dl to get the mouse position on linux, and core-graphics to get the mouse position on macos.
+It uses winapi crate to get the mouse position on windows, x11-dl for linux, and core-graphics for macos.

 ## Example Usage: